DC Heroes: Reception

-In the September 1985 edition of Dragon, Jeff Grubb found the rules of the first edition complex but well-written and well-presented, calling them "a very user-friendly set of rules that are enjoyable to read without making the reader lose track of what they are teaching."
-Grubb concluded that only experienced roleplayers were ready for this game, saying, "This is the best product I have yet seen from Mayfair Games.DC mythos.
-But lest the point be lost, let’s say it again: This is not an easy or an introductory game...
-Come into it with some background in role-playing."
+In the September 1985 edition of Dragon, Jeff Grubb found the rules of the first edition complex but well-written and well-presented, calling them "a very user-friendly set of rules that are enjoyable to read without making the reader lose track of what they are teaching".
+Grubb concluded that only experienced roleplayers were ready for this game: "This is the best product I have yet seen from Mayfair Games.
+But lest the point be lost, let's say it again: This is not an easy or an introductory game...
+Come into it with some background in role-playing".

-In the Sept-Oct 1985 edition of Space Gamer (Issue No. 76), Allen Varney reviewed the first edition, commenting that "at least the game survives its editing, and it turns out to be an innovating, thoughtful, respectable superhero RPG.
+In the Sept-Oct 1985 edition of Space Gamer (issue #76), Allen Varney reviewed the first edition, commenting that "at least the game survives its editing, and it turns out to be an innovating, thoughtful, respectable superhero RPG.
 Occasionally it's simplistic, but always by design.
 It is not realistic, but it closely simulated the unreality of the comics.
-This is a good game for superhero fans who are put off by the intricacy of Champions, the clumsiness of Villains and Vigilantes, and the juvenility of Marvel Super Heroes."
+This is a good game for superhero fans who are put off by the intricacy of Champions, the clumsiness of Villains and Vigilantes, and the juvenility of Marvel Super Heroes".

+Quentin Long reviewed DC Heroes for Different Worlds magazine and stated that "This is a four-star game, with only trivial flaws.
+I recommend it unconditionally to any gamer, superhero fans in particular."

-In the May 1986 edition of White Dwarf (Issue 77), Marcus Rowland found the rules complex, saying, "New players won't find it so easy to use, but shouldn't find it totally incomprehensible."
+In the May 1986 edition of White Dwarf (issue #77), Marcus Rowland found the rules complex, saying that "new players won't find it so easy to use, but shouldn't find it totally incomprehensible".
 Rowland gave the game an above average overall rating of 8 out of 10.